hedgdfaffgh/antigravity-test-project/README.md

 # Antigravity MCP Test

-This file is used to verify whether M365 Copilot can read public GitHub raw content.
+This repository is public and was created by Antigravity MCP.